lynix94/orca-lang/docs/tutorial.md

 done
 ```

-But this code is so complex, So you can use decode def for conveniance.
+But this code is so complex, So you can use def.decode for conveniance.
 Below code is same as above example.

 ```
-decode def print_list(a)
+def.decode print_list(a)
 {
   [] -> print: 'done';
   %head:%tail -> {